KBCO

-KBCO (97.3 FM) is a radio station in Denver that is licensed to Boulder, Colorado.
+KBCO (97.3 FM) is a radio station in Boulder, Colorado.
+It serves Boulder, the Denver metropolitan area, and Northern Colorado.
 Owned by iHeartMedia, it broadcasts an adult album alternative (AAA) format.

 Its studios are located alongside its sister stations in southeast Denver, while its transmitter is located southwest of Eldorado Springs.

 History

 In 1955, the station first signed on as KRNW.
 It was owned by Robert Wilkenson and broadcast with an effective radiated power of 2,000 watts, a fraction of its current output.
 The studios were located at 1305 Spruce Street in downtown Boulder.

 The current format on the station was derived in part from another Boulder station, KADE 1190 AM (now KVCU).
 KADE was a solar-powered daytimer station, which signed on and off the air in conjunction with the rising and setting of the sun.
 KADE was purchased in 1975 by Bob Greenlee.
 Two years later, Greenlee also purchased KRNW, which then became KBCO-FM.
 The original studio was located in an office complex at 1900 Folsom Street in Boulder.
 The station's original transmitter was located on a tower atop Lee Hill.
 Bob Greenlee worked with consulting engineers and petitioned the Federal Communications Commission to boost KBCO's power.

 The original format was co-designed by Dennis Constantine and Randy Morrison (formerly of KBPI Denver and WLS-FM/WDAI Chicago; he had also designed the format for KADE).
 At launch, the airstaff included Dennis Constantine, the station's original program director, in the mornings; Bob Lynch overnight, Music Director Judy McNutt and production director Richard Ray.
 Jon Steele hosted 6-10 in the evenings.

 The freedom allowed to the DJs in the early days sparked a high level of creativity.
 The station produced an award-winning series of yearly broadcasts, collectively known as "Intervention Day: Planet Earth's Premier Holiday."
 Intervention Day broadcasts were set in the future and celebrated the day the Inter-Galactic Community intervened to prevent Earth's leaders from destroying the planet.
 Celebrations were marked by music from the time prior intervention day.
 The broadcasts won the 1987 International Radio Festival of New York "Grand Award for Best Entertainment Program of the Year".
 Worldwide competition included ABC, National Public Radio, the Canadian Broadcasting Corporation and the BBC.

 In 1982, KBCO was the first station in Colorado to play music from CDs.
 In a partnership with local audio retailer Listen Up, CDs and playback equipment were shipped in from Japan.